Psychometric tests – How to prepare and pass

 How to pass a psychometric test

-- Prepare and practice – There are several places online where you can practice psychometric tests.
+- Prepare and practise – There are several places online where you can practise psychometric tests.
 Check out sites such as Psychometric Success and Job Test Prep for aptitude tests, and Team Technology and 16Personalities for personality tests.
 They're a great way to get a feel for how things will work and identify areas that you might struggle with, so you know where to focus your efforts.

 - Be honest – When it comes to personality tests, there are no right or wrong answers.
 In fact, they're often designed to catch you out if you actively try to manipulate your answers, so avoid trying to do what you think is 'right'.
-Answer honestly, and you'll give the company a well-rounded view of what you're really like – if you're cut out for the job in question, it'll shine through.
+Answer honestly, and you'll give the company a well-rounded view of what you're really like.
+If you're cut out for the job in question, it'll shine through.

 Don't get TOO far ahead of yourself, but here's what to expect in your first graduate job.